anlutro/laravel-4-smart-errors/readme.md

 Run `php artisan config:publish anlutro/l4-smart-errors` and open the config file that has been generated.
 Modify it to your needs.
 Copy the lang and/or views directories from the vendor directory if you want some templates to work with.

 Remove any App::error and App::missing you may have in your application to prevent conflicts.
+If you want to handle specific types of Exceptions yourself, you can add App::error closures with those specific exceptions as arguments.

+# Non-fatal error handling
+If you want to mail yourself on an error but not dump the user to a generic error screen, you can either fire a Laravel event:

+	try {
+		// something
+	} catch (SpecificExcpetion $e) {
+		Event::fire('smarterror', array($e));
+		// display nice error message
+	}

+Uncaught exceptions in this snippet would trigger the error mail as usual.

+You can also instanciate the error handler yourself, which is slightly more difficult as you need to get the Illuminate\Foundation\Application instance somehow.

+	$handler = new \anlutro\L4SmartErrors\ErrorHandler($app);
+	$handler->handleException($exception);

+`handleException` will return the generic error view if you'd like to use it for something.

 # Contribution
 I'll accept language files right away without discussion.
 For anything else, please be descriptive in your pull requests.

 # License